Asymptotic behaviour of galactic small-scale dynamos at modest magnetic Prandtl number: Summary and conclusions

-In these experiments, we have yet to see convergence of the growth rate of the SSD, with faster growth at higher Rm and also at higher resolution.
-From our highest resolution runs, we can verify that in the ISM we would expect to see an established turbulent magnetic field at 5\% of equipartion with the turbulent kinetic energy within less than 1--2 Myr.
-This is on timescales that are almost negligible for cosmological, galaxy cluster, or full galaxy simulations in which it is unfeasible to produce by dynamo such strong magnetic fields on timescales that can be reached on current computational resources.
-It would therefore be worth considering including these turbulent fields as an input to such simulations at the outset.
-For such models and also for LSD models, the SSD would be too slow, and the benefit of our results would be to model the characteristics and strength of the turbulent magnetic field either by a subgrid-scale model or another method to ensure its effect is present.
+From our highest resolution runs, we can verify that in the ISM we would expect a turbulent magnetic field to reach 5\% of equipartion with the turbulent kinetic energy within less than 1--2 Myr.
+This is a timescale that is almost negligible for cosmological, galaxy cluster, or full galaxy simulations, in which it is unfeasible due to the required numerical resolution to produce by dynamo such strong magnetic fields on current computational resources.
+It would therefore be worth considering whether these turbulent fields might be included as an input to such simulations at the outset.